Due to COVID-19, Cuyamaca College is closed until further notice.

 - If you are a home schooled student, you must also provide a copy of the Affidavit for Homeschooling, filed with the CA Department of Education at the time of submitting the Authorization

-Form.These affidavits are good for one year.
-Any subsequent enrollment after this
+Form.These affidavits are good for up to one year.
+Any subsequent enrollment after

-- Once cleared by Admissions, students may now log into the student Webadvisor portal
+- Once cleared by Admissions and Records, students may log into the student Webadvisor/Self-Service

-to register for classes.
-If you need assistance with registration, please view our
+portal to register for classes.
+If you need assistance with registration, please view

 - Enrollment fees ($46/unit) are waived for California resident high school students.
 However, high school students are responsible